-Trauma Therapy for Women in Addiction Recovery
+Trauma Healing for Women in Recovery From Addiction

 At Willow Place for Women, we focus our trauma therapy treatment on coping mechanisms to deal with emotions brought on by trauma.
 These coping strategies help individuals deal with triggered responses to trauma as they relate to addiction.
 We comprehend the need to resolve underlying emotions that may stem from traumatic events.
 The resolution of these repressed feelings is vital to the recovery process for an addict since they may relate to each other.
 Willow Place for Women provides a safe environment for addicts to be able to plunge deep into the source of emotional, mental, and physical torment brought on by addiction and trauma.